Be the voice of other students, and represent them and their concerns and ideas with lecturers, faculties and the University as a whole.

 One student is elected each year to sit on the University Council.
 All full-time students may apply to stand for the position (though all students enrolled on a personal course are eligible to vote).
 The student delegate on the University Council attends monthly council meetings (3–4 hours each), as well as being asked to sit on one of the Committees of the Council.
 They are also invited to key university events, and are expected to attend at least one graduation ceremony in May and December as part of the role.
 They are also expected to keep up with developments and changes in the sector, and read all council papers sent to them.
 Elections are governed by the Council Elections Statute.
 The call for nominations, advertised in Salient, happens the month before the elections take place, usually in September, but this can happen earlier.

-Student representative (for Study at Victoria Open Day, school visits and information evenings)
+Student ambassador (for Open Day, school visits and information evenings)

-Over the course of a year, the University holds recruitment and information events that require people-loving student representatives to speak, guide, host and set up equipment.
+Over the course of a year, the University holds recruitment and information events that require people-loving student ambassadors to speak, guide, host, and set up equipment.
 Time commitment varies.
-For example, Study at Victoria Open Day is a full day’s work, while Wellington Information Evening and a school visit require only a few hours work.
-These roles are Wellington Plus approved and VILP approved (for international students only).
+For example, the Open Day is a full day’s work, while Wellington Information Evening and a school visit require only a few hours work.
+These roles are Wellington Plus approved and WILP approved (for international students only).

 Find more information and how to apply, email firstname.lastname@example.org.